 (RedShift Writers is a Houston-based content writing agency founded by Daniel J. Cohen.
 Cohen, one of Houston’s leading content writers and rising entrepreneurs, stated the company in December of 2012.
 Today, RedShift has a small team of floating writers and content professionals capable of successful ongoing campaigns for a wide variety of clients.
 Entrepreneurship Interviews took the time to interview Cohen and learn more about his content writing business earlier this week.)

-Cristian: Hi Daniel and welcome.
-As we are long time collaborators now judged by the today standards, I have to say that unlike most people, you are one of these cases that quickly went from the idea to become an entrepreneur to actually doing it.
+Hi Daniel and welcome.
+As we are long-time collaborators now judged by today’s standards, I have to say that, unlike most people, you are one of these cases that quickly went from the idea to become an entrepreneur to actually doing it.
 So I thought this actually might be an interesting story.
-What is you start-up about?
+What are your start-up about?

-RedShift Writers is a premium content writing company specializing in creating content that is compelling for customers and effective for search engines.
-Guided by the slogan “We live to write and write to brand,” RedShift Writers brings lightning fast content to businesses in an era when content is king.
+Daniel: RedShift Writers is a premium content writing company specializing in creating compelling content for customers and effective for search engines.
+Guided by the slogan “We live to write and write to brand,” RedShift Writers brings lightning-fast content to businesses in an era when content is king.
 Everything we write is tailored for the digital/social media era: search engine optimized, prime for moving up the PR food chain, friendly for social media channels, and ready for distribution on any electronic channel.

-Cristian: I remember we were chatting about the entrepreneurial way and while I was kind of warning you about the hard times ahead you surprised me with a positive attitude and willingness to overcome obstacles.
+I remember we were chatting about the entrepreneurial way, and while I was kind of warning you about the hard times ahead, you surprised me with a positive attitude and willingness to overcome obstacles.
 So what are the most important strengths to become an entrepreneur?